feincms/django-tree-queries/README.rst

   to end up with corrupt data is by introducing a loop in the tree structure (making it a graph).
 The ``TreeNode`` abstract model class has some protection against this.
+- Supports only trees with max.
+50 levels on MySQL/MariaDB, since those databases to not support arrays and require us to provide a maximum length for the ``tree_path`` and ``tree_ordering`` upfront.

 Usage